KachiAlex/elderx/CREATE_ADMIN_ACCOUNT.md

-# Create Admin Account for ElderX
+# Create Admin Account for Care Master

 ## 🔐 Admin Login Details

-Currently, there is **no default admin account** set up in the ElderX system.
+Currently, there is **no default admin account** set up in the Care Master system.
 You need to create one.

 ---